Tom Pearce (politician): Rugby career

 He played rugby competitively and became a representative player for the Manukau club and later for the Grafton club, of which he later become a life member.
 In 1934 he was first selected to play for Auckland as a prop.
 He represented Auckland again from 1936 to 1939, in 1942 and from 1945 to 1946.
 He was also selected to play for the North Island team in the annual Interisland match in 1937 and 1938.
-His career peaked when he was a reserve for the All Blacks in three test matches against South Africa during the 1937 tour, some felt he should have been a starting player however.
+His career peaked when he was a reserve for the All Blacks in three test matches against South Africa during the 1937 tour.
+Some felt he should have been a starting player.

 Following his retirement as a player he turned his involvement to administration.
 He was a selector for the North Island team in 1948 and was later a selector for Auckland from 1951 to 1953.
 He was chairman of the Auckland Rugby Union from 1955 to 1961 and was its president from 1963 to 1966.
 As chairman of the Auckland Rugby Union, Pearce had led a delegation to the Auckland City Council in July 1962 and was aghast at the constant bickering between mayor Dove-Myer Robinson and councillor Charlie Passmore during their discussions and took exception to their behaviour.
 Pearce was also a member of the New Zealand Rugby Union council from 1955 to 1966 and was president of the union from 1965 to 1966.

 Pearce was manager of the New Zealand team for three tours; the 1959 British Lions tour, the 1960 tour of South Africa and the 1961 French tour.
 In 1965 he was signally honoured as a life honorary vice-president of the South African Rugby Board.
 He staunchly defended retaining sporting contacts with South Africa.